Spantree/okmercury/README.md

 **Cedric Hurst:** Principal & Lead Software Engineer at Spantree
 **Gary Turovsky:** Senior Software Engineer at Spantree & Smartypants Ph.D.
 Candidate at UIC

-By day (and night) we are 50% of the boutique software engineering shop [Spantree Technology Group, LLC](http://www.spantree.net).
+By day (and often night) we are 50% of the boutique software engineering shop [Spantree Technology Group, LLC](http://www.spantree.net).

 ## Mythology Lesson